Applications

 argument to the Application

-constructor is a function which
+constructor is a function that

 runs every time your application starts up.